bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 ASCII tree views of one directory
 ---------------------------------

-For our examples, we consider a folder with the following structure and the long path ``/Users/projetmbc/dir``.
+For our examples, we consider a folder with the following structure and the absolute path ``/Users/projetmbc/dir``.

 ```
 + dir